 - A day-long orientation in December (for new Spring students) or August (for new Fall students)

-- A half-day Professional Showcase (where students present their capstone projects) and celebration coinciding with graduation for students completing the program
+- A half-day Digital Symposium (where students present their capstone projects) and celebration coinciding with graduation for students completing the program

 Certificate Program: No, there is no on-campus expectations